mikio-abe/SASE-ZeroTrust/README.md

 └──────────────────────────────────────────────────────┘
 ```

-SASE operates as the **Security Layer** above SD-WAN, enforcing policy regardless of which path traffic takes.
+This SASE component operates at the security layer, above the SD-WAN overlay and independent of the MPLS underlay.

+Traffic inspection and policy enforcement occur after SD-WAN path selection but before application access,
+clearly separating transport decisions from security controls.

 ---